cf020031308/redisio/README.md

 The arguments above are set as default so can be omitted.

-Connecting to server via unix sockets is also supported.
+Connecting via unix sockets is also available.

 ```python
 import redisio